deepakchandi/clutch-baller/README.md

 # clutch-baller
-who is the most clutch player?

--What is the project?
-To see who was a clutch player in NBA in the past and who will be more clutch next season.
+who will be clutch in next season?

--Why do it?
-To answer wether there is such thing as clutch.
-Is the best player in the team the most clutch
-Help determine who should take more shots in the closing momemts of the game when the game is close.

--How did you get the answer?
-Looked at the play by play stats for each game in last 14 years.
-Focus on games that were within 6 points with two minutes to play in the regulation.
-Get stats for each player for these conditions.
-Compare them with the rest of the league and with the non-clutch time.
-Came up with a clutch score and if a players clutch score is above the league average and has taken a certain amount of shots then the player is considered clutch.

--Model results?
-Looked at the stats from last year and predict if the player will be clutch next year. there were 8 important features.
-Did gradient boosting and the model predicted correctly with the accuracy of 87.3%.
-Which was higher than the baseline model which predicted correctly with the accuracy of only 68%.
-Baseline model was if the player is clutch last year, they will be clutch again next year.

--What were the findings?
-All the players shooting percentages go doen by 5-6% in last two minutes.
-Only 12 players were clutch last year.
-Some big name players were not good in these clutch moments.
+Every sports enthusiast have had some type of argument about the sport they love.
+In NBA one of the most hot topics is "who is the most clutch player?"
+In this project, I looked at the NBA play by play data fro each game from last 14 season to see who has been a clutch player in NBA in the past and predict who will be more clutch next season.
+The goal was to see which players should take more shots in closing moments of a close game.
+I defined the clutch moment being a game that is within 6 points with only two minutes to play in the fourth quarter.

+First step was to do some EDA, feature engineering, and then get only the games that were clutch, within 6 points with two minutes to play.
+Then, I got stats for every player that played with in the clutch time.
+The next step was to see if there is any difference between regular game and the clutch time.
+For that I followed the same procedure for the games that were not clutch and for all the games before 2 minutes of regulation.
+After comparing the player stats for both I found out that all the players are less efficient in last two minutes, in comparison to rest of the game.

+After looking some more data engineering I came up with a clutch score for each player depending on how well they performed during that time.
+Then, by looking at the clutch score and other stats I labled each player as clutch or not clutch.
+Out of all the players about 16% ended up being clutch.

+Next step was to predict who will be clutch next year by looking at the stats from previous year.
+For this I tried Random Forest, gradient boosting, and the XGBoost.
+I decided to go with the XGBoost as it gave slightly better results.
+After running the final test, my model gave F1 score of 33% which was 14% improvement from the baseline model

 -Future Studies?